-14 Jun From obligation to opportunity or “don’t just stand there – do something!”
+14 Jun From obligation and opportunity to excellence and advantage; or “don’t just stand there – do something!”

-It is not always easy to see who is “winning” in the newly high profile effort to embrace diversity, equity and inclusion in the American workplace.
-But it’s easy to see who continues to lose: the same people who have historically, habitually and continually been undervalued, underestimated and overlooked: women and people of color – none more than those who are Black and Latinx.
-Yes, even today with all the talk and all the announcements – systemic, long-term barriers to progress are very much still in place.
+It is not always easy to see who is “winning” in the high profile effort to embrace diversity, equity and inclusion in the American workplace, on campuses and in all kinds of organizations.
+But it’s easy to see who continues to lose: the same people who have historically, habitually and continually been undervalued, underestimated and overlooked: women and people of color – none more than those who are Black and Hispanic/Latinx.
+Yes, even today with all the work, all the talk and all the announcements, systemic, long-term barriers to progress are very much still in place.
 You are a leader who can actually do something about it.
 And it’s not just an obligation – it’s an opportunity.

 For starters – here are some questions every leader should be asking today:

 Are you convinced you are the right person to model and lead on the subject of diversity, equity and inclusion?
-And if not — how are you getting yourself ready and who are you empowering to stand beside you in front of your team?
+And if not — how are you getting yourself ready and who are you preparing to stand beside you or instead of you, in front of your team?

-Do you know the business case for doing better with diversity, equity and inclusion? the expectations of your customer base? the intentions of your regulators? the plans of your competitors? the requirements of your current and future employees?
+Do you know the case for doing better as an institution with diversity, equity and inclusion? the expectations of your stakeholders inside and out?
+Can you make it with conviction and specifics?

-Are you asking your team to try harder or are you exposing them to new ideas and innovations that will potentially lead you all to different outcomes?
+Are you asking your team to try harder or are you exposing them to new ideas and innovations that will potentially lead you all to better outcomes?

-Are you giving your team the resources to do what you keep saying you want them to do?
+Are you giving your team access to the resources to do what you keep saying you want them to do?

 Do you have a handle on what areas of focus within your organization have the greatest need for increased DEI attention and which ones can give the greatest yield in terms of impact for your culture?